 The standing committees are as follows:

-The Executive Committee – Please refer to Article Four of these Bylaws.
+The Executive Committee – Please refer to Article Four of these bylaws.

 The Dean’s Faculty Advisory Council shall advise the Dean in personnel matters involving promotions, tenure and retention of faculty.
-The Council shall consist of two tenured faculty representatives from each School within the FSE.
-At least one representative of each School should hold the rank of full professor.
+The Council shall consist of two tenured faculty representatives from each school within the FSE.
+At least one representative of each school should hold the rank of full professor.
 Alternatively, at least six members of the Council must hold the rank of full professor.
 Only a full professor may serve as chair.
-A member shall not vote on personnel matters involving a member of her/his academic unit.
+A member shall not vote on personnel matters involving a member of their academic unit.
 Only full professors may vote on cases of promotion to the rank of full professor.
-Chairs/Associate Directors/Directors and Assistant/Associate/Vice Deans are not eligible for membership on this council.
+Chairs/associate directors/directors and assistant/associate/vice deans are not eligible for membership on this council.

+The DEIB Faculty Advisory Council (IFAC) shall provide advice and recommendation to the dean on how to integrate diversity, equity, inclusion, and belonging (DEIB) awareness efforts and initiatives, form actionable plans, track and communicate progress, and ensure accountability of individual schools on DEIB practices.
+The role of the DEIB Faculty Advisory Council is to effectively build a strong DEIB strategy that reflects the AFSE’s commitment to advancing, cultivating, and preserving an equitable culture of diversity, equity, inclusion, and belonging.
+The Council shall consist of one representative faculty from each school to advocate and manage a successful DEIB process that is inclusive of all faculty.

 The New Faculty Advisory Council (NFAC) shall facilitate the integration of new FSE faculty into ASU by fostering a culture of collaboration and community.
-Furthermore, NFAC advises the Dean on issues relevant to new faculty members with the aim of welcoming new faculty and providing opportunities for their professional development.
-The Council is made up of faculty representatives who are members of the AFSE, with at least one and no more than three representatives from each of the six schools in FSE.
+Furthermore, NFAC advises the dean on issues relevant to new faculty members with the aim of welcoming new faculty and providing opportunities for their professional development.
+The NFAC is made up of faculty representatives who are members of the AFSE, with at least one and no more than three representatives from each of the seven schools in FSE.
 The members may be elected or appointed to serve, with Council membership limited to no more than one three-year term in the case of this specific committee.

-The Academic Standards Committee shall advise the Dean, and the Executive Committee, in matters concerning the enforcement and interpretation of the FSE academic standards as stated in the University catalogs and in FSE policies.
-The Committee will also recommend to the Dean and the Executive Committee policies and procedures related to scholarships, honors, internships and awards.
-The Committee shall consist of two faculty members from each of the Schools within the FSE.
+The Academic Standards Committee shall advise the dean and the Executive Committee in matters concerning the enforcement and interpretation of the FSE academic standards as stated in the University catalogs and in FSE policies.
+The committee will also recommend to the dean and the Executive Committee policies and procedures related to scholarships, honors, internships and awards.
+The committee shall consist of two faculty members from each of the schools within the FSE.
 Faculty representatives must be members of the AFSE.
-The Dean’s designee for academic and student affairs shall serve as an ex officio member of the Committee.
+The dean’s designee for academic and student affairs shall serve as an ex officio member of the committee.